-Bomboloni is an Italian donut coated in coarse sugar with a surprise inside - when you bite into one, the vanilla cream filling bursts out like a sweet explosion.
-These traditional Italian pastries are wonderfully delicious when eaten warm for breakfast or as a snack.
+Bomboloni are soft, pillowy Italian doughnuts rolled in sugar and filled with rich pastry cream.
+When you bite into one, the vanilla cream filling bursts out like a sweet explosion.
+Wonderfully delicious when eaten warm for breakfast just like Cinnamon Sugar Fried Apple Rings or Strawberry Donuts.

 What is Bomboloni

 The name comes from bomba which means "bomb" in Italian and bomboloni truly look like explosive bombs of sweetness.
-They are round, plump and stuffed with explosive filling that just bursts in your mouth.
+These traditional Italian pastries are round, plump and stuffed with explosive filling that just bursts in your mouth.

 Here's why bomboloni is so good, even if you've never had one

-- The filling: Unlike regular doughnuts that sometimes skimp on filling, bomboloni are generously stuffed.
-Think silky pastry cream!
+- Use any filling you like: Silky pastry cream, custard, Nutella, or jam.
+Keep in mind that unlike regular doughnuts that sometimes skimp on filling, bomboloni are generously stuffed.

 - The sugar coating: After frying, they're rolled in sugar, so the outside is slightly crunchy and sweet.
 That mix of crisp sugar outside and soft fluffy inside?
 Pure magic.